bongiozzo/musica_mustdie/output/band_illdisposed.md

 # Illdisposed

-Дискография
-"Four Depressive Seasons" 1993, Deathcore
-"Submit" 1995, Deathcore
-"There's Something Rotten in the State of Denmark" 1997, Deathcore "Retro" 2000, Death Metal
-"Kokaiinum" 2001, Death Metal
-"1-800 Vindication" 2004, Death Metal
-"Burn Me Wicked" 2006, Deathcore
-"The Prestige" 2008, Death Metal
-"To Those Who Walk Behind Us" 2009, Death Metal
-"There Is Light (But It's Not For Me)" 2011, Deathcore "Sense the Darkness" 2012, Deathcore
-"With the Lost Souls on Our Side" 2014, Deathcore "Grey Sky Over Black Town" 2016, Deathcore
+Very Brutal Deathcore

+## Дискография

+### "Four Depressive Seasons" 1993, Deathcore

+1. Forbidden Summer Poetry
+2. Reversed
+3. Weeping Souls Of Autumn Desires
+4. Life Equals Zero (A Love Song)
+5. A Deathwork Orange...
+       ...The Winter Of Our Discontempt
+6. Wardance Of The Technocracy
+7. Never Ceasing Melancholic Spring
+8. Inherit The Wind
+9. With The Lost Souls On Our Side

+ Bo Summer - Sub Woofer
+ Michael Enevoldsen - Drums
+ Ronnie R.Bak - Bass
+ Lasse D.R.Bak - Guitars

+All Music By ILLDISPOSED
+All Lyrics By Bo Summer
+Produced By Jan Borsing
+Recorded At Borsing Recording.
+Denmark

+(p)&(c) 1993 PROGRESS RED LABELS

+### "Submit" 1995, Deathcore

+1. Purity Of Sadness
+2. A Frame Of Mind
+3. Vesuvio
+4. The Hidden Ache
+5. Memories Expanded
+6. Slow Death Factory
+7. Submit
+8. Flagging A Dead Horse
+9. Die Kingdom

+All Songs Written By ILLDISPOSED.
+Produced  & Mixed By Tommy Hansen.
+Recorded In Jailhouse Recordings.

+Bo Summer - Subwoofer
+Rolf Rognvard Hansen - Drums
+Ronnie Bak - Bass
+Lasse B.Trouble - Guitars
+Morten Gillsted - Guitars

+(P)&(C) 1995 PROGRESS Records

+### "There's Something Rotten in the State of Denmark" 1997, Deathcore

+1. Psychic Cyclus I-III  04:47
+2. Near The Gates  03:46
+3. We Lie In The Snow  04:22
+4. Wake Up Dead (Megadeth cover)  03:27
+5. Life: An Evaluation  02:46
+6. There's Something Rotten...
+03:41
+7. Pimp  04:37
+8. Days On The Floor  03:36
+9. Not A Vision - 1991  03:27
+10. Instrumentally Illdisposed  04:03
+11. Horsens Highway  00:52

+Studio: Borsing Recording
+Producer: Nick Hunter

+Re-released by Pavement Music.

+The album's title is a nod to Shakespeare's "Hamlet."

+### "Retro" 2000, Death Metal

+1. Cromlech (Darkthrone)
+ 2. None Shall Defy (Infernal Majesty)
+ 3. Reek of Putrefaction (Carcass)
+ 4. Rapture (Paradise Lost)
+ 5. Nightmare (Venom)
+ 6. Gasping for Air (Autopsy)
+ 7. Open Casket (Death)
+ 8. Killing by Death (Motorhead)
+ 9. Out of the Body (Pestilence)
+10. Intoxicated (Obituary)
+11. Beating around the Bush (AC/DC)

+### "Kokaiinum" 2001, Death Metal

+1. A Warm Welcome
+2. Just Like a Clockwork
+3. Richard Scarry
+4. Illdisposed
+5. Forever Young 2001
+6. Intellargent
+7. Kokaiinum
+8. A Girl and Her Boss
+9. Fear Bill Gates

+Produced by Jan Borsing

+### "1-800 Vindication" 2004, Death Metal

+01. I Believe In Me
+02. Dark
+03. Now We're History
+04. When You Scream
+05. Jeff
+06. In Search Of Souls
+07. Still Sane
+08. You Against The World
+09. No More Time
+10. The Final Step

+### "Burn Me Wicked" 2006, Deathcore

+1. Shine Crazy  03:36
+2. Case of The Late Pig  03:48
+3. Back To The Streets  03:51
+4. Our Heroin Recess  04:23
+5. Throw Your Bolts  03:53
+6. Burn Me Wicked  03:46
+7. Fear The Gates  02:42
+8. Slave  04:28
+9. Nothing To Fear...
+Do It  03:19
+10. The Widow Black  04:25
+11. Illdispunk'd  03:40

+Guest Vocals on ``Back to the Streets``, ``Our Heroin Recess``, ``Burn Me Wicked`` and ``Nothing to Fear...Do It``: Mikkel Sandager

+### "The Prestige" 2008, Death Metal

+1. Let Go
+2. The Tension
+3. Weak Is Your God
+4. Working Class Zero
+5. A Song Of Myself
+6. Like Cancer
+7. Love Is Tasted Bitter
+8. She Knows
+9. A Child Is Missing
+10. The Key To My Salvation
+11. ...Your Devoted Slave
+12. Ich Bin Verloren In Berlin

+### "To Those Who Walk Behind Us" 2009, Death Metal

+### "There Is Light (But It's Not For Me)" 2011, Deathcore

+1. Your Own Best Companion  03:46
+2. Heaven Forbid  04:23
+3. Our Words Betrayed  04:10
+4. The Taste Of You  04:22
+5. As The Day Rottens  03:35
+6. Reality To Fall  02:48
+7. Step Into My Winter  04:13
+8. Rape  05:01
+9. Sunday Black  03:36
+10. We  04:33
+11. Alone (digipak bonus track)

+### "Sense the Darkness" 2012, Deathcore

+1. Sense The Darkness
+2. We Do This Alone
+3. The Poison
+4. Eyes Popping Out
+5. Another Kingdom Dead
+6. Time To Dominate
+7. She's Undressed
+8. Never Compromise
+9. War
+10. Stop Running
+11. Desire
+12. I Am Possessed
+13. Too Blind To See

+### "With the Lost Souls on Our Side" 2014, Deathcore

+1. Going Down
+2. The Way We Choose
+3. Light in the Dark  04:23
+4. I Am What I Am
+5. Tugging at Your Heart
+6. Dreaded Pursuer
+7. To Be Dealt With
+8. On a Clouded Morning
+9. No More Devil to Show
+10. The Plan

+Bonus tracks on limited digipak edition:
+ 11. Life Equals Zero
+ 12. Reversed

+ The bonus tracks are re-recorded versions of songs originally appearing on the 1992 album "Four Depressive Seasons".

+### "Grey Sky Over Black Town" 2016, Deathcore

+01. Again
+02. Your Darkest Son
+03. In Light of the Moon
+04. I Tried to Live
+05. The After All
+06. My Flesh Is Sealed
+07. You're an Angel of the Light
+08. Setting Sail
+09. I'm Not One
+10. From the Rain

+Bonus Tracks:
+11. I've Been on My Own
+12. It's Almost Night
+13. This is the Ride

 ## Отношения с другими группами